Accessibility Tools

 As well as an artistic performance by Nezaket Ekici (international performance artist, IGBK, and Deutscher Künstlerbund).

-The event will be held primarily in English.
+The event will be held in German and in English.
 We kindly ask that you arrive on time so we can begin together.

 An event organized by the International Theatre Institute (ITI) Germany, the Internationale Gesellschaft der Bildenden Künste (IGBK), and the German Commission for UNESCO in celebration of World Day for Cultural Diversity for Dialogue and Development 2026.